 Equation 1 is the differential cross section for the free nucleon, and must be modified to account for the effects of a nucleon bound in a nucleus.
-In the SciFi detector, the fiducial mass fractions are 0.700 $\rm H_2O$, 0.218 Al, 0.082 HC, with an error of ± 0.004 .
-Our neutrino interaction Monte Carlo treats the entire fiducial mass as if it was made of $\rm H_2O$; for targets other than a proton in hydrogen, we use a uniform Fermi gas model with $k_f=225$ MeV/c for the nucleon momentum and an effective binding energy of -27 MeV, which is appropriate for oxygen.
-The primary effect of this nucleon momentum distribution on the quasi-elastic events is a significant suppression at low Q^2 due to Pauli blocking and a smaller overall suppression of $\sim 2\%$ for the entire Q^2 distribution.
+In the SciFi detector, the fiducial mass fractions are 0.700 H2O, 0.218 Al, 0.082 HC, with an error of ± 0.004 .
+Our neutrino interaction Monte Carlo treats the entire fiducial mass as if it was made of H2O; for targets other than a proton in hydrogen, we use a uniform Fermi gas model with $k_f = 225$ MeV/c for the nucleon momentum and an effective binding energy of -27 MeV, which is appropriate for oxygen.
+The primary effect of this nucleon momentum distribution on the quasi-elastic events is a significant suppression at low Q^2 due to Pauli blocking and a smaller overall suppression of ~2% for the entire Q^2 distribution.
 The Fermi gas model is also applied to the non quasi-elastic interactions.

 In addition to cross section effects, there are final-state interactions.
-The nucleus will cause reinteraction or absorption of secondary pions and recoil protons and neutrons.
+The nucleus will cause reinteraction or absorption of secondary pions and recoil protons and neutrons in the neutrino interaction final state.
+Our model for these reinteractions is described in [8] with references.
 This will affect the observed distribution of the number of tracks.
 The resulting μ^- is also affected by the Coulomb interaction as it leaves the nucleus, losing approximately 3 MeV, though this effect is implicitly included in the Fermi gas parameters.
 The above nuclear effects are discussed quantitatively in the results section.